 CIPD Voice: Issue 9

 This month all UK employers with an annual pay bill of over 3 million will start to contribute to the apprenticeship levy.
 The first funds to spend on apprenticeship training will hit the new digital apprenticeship accounts in May.
 But if you haven’t started to prepare don’t worry, there’s still time, the first funds won’t expire for 24 months.
-To help you get started we’ve produced some helpful hints and tips on the levy as well as on how to set up and run a successful apprenticeship programme (The apprenticeship levy: a guide for HR and L&D professionals).
 If you are a levy payer and you haven’t registered for the apprenticeship service yet you can do so here.

 The skills challenge was at the forefront of the Government’s recent spring budget announcements, with additional investment of £500m by 2022 promised to deliver the new T-levels for technical education.
 The plans to reform technical education were first outlined in the Post-16 Skills Plan published back in July 2016.
 The Plan set out an ambitious programme of work to streamline thousands of qualifications into 15 new technical routes.
 The introduction of T-Levels will increase the amount of training for 16 to 19-year-olds by more than 50 per cent to over 900 hours a year, including the completion of a high-quality industry work placement, to begin in 2019.
 Hopefully these reforms will go some way to addressing the “substantial gap in provision” with respect to technical education noted by the OECD in 2014.